crim-ca/speech_to_phonemes/README.md

                                 --model_output_dir /mnt/wdir/model_$lid
 ```

+The `--model_output_dir` option is used to save the model after training, but it is optional.
-The model, along with detailed logs and intermediate results, will be saved in `data/model_$lid`.
+In this example, the model, along with detailed logs and intermediate results, will be saved in `data/model_$lid`.
+If the option is omitted, the resulting files will be saved only on the container,
+in the default path `/stp/speech_to_phonemes/kaldi_scripts`.

+Processing logs will be sent to standard output.
+In the last few lines, `%WER` is the phoneme error rate computed on the development set
+(using Kaldi's compute-wer).

-5. To apply the saved model to some audio recordings, use the decode mode:
+4. To apply the saved model to some audio recordings, use the decode mode:

 ```
 docker run -v `pwd`/data:/mnt/wdir crimca/speech_to_phonemes:0.1.0 decode \